Timinator2000/Algorithm_X/09 - advanced techniques/05 - reduce_.md

 # Ultimate Sudoku Logic Challenge

-[Learn-Sudoku.com](https://learn-sudoku.com) has a bunch more reduction strategies.
+[Learn-Sudoku.com](https://learn-sudoku.com) has several more reduction strategies.
 Can you implement enough to solve __every__ traditional Sudoku puzzle with logic alone?
 I will keep my progress updated in the table below and I do have one suggestion for your data structure.
-I have found it helpful if each cell has a list of the groups to wich it belongs.
+I have found it helpful if each cell has a list of the groups to which it belongs.
 Conceptionally, the object model has one small addition shown below.

 {second object model}